Fahradfahren Hamax II

 • Obedience as well as play and hunting instincts.

-Your dog is allowed to run on a bicycle when it is
+Your dog is allowed to run on the bike if he:

 Our tip: If possible, have your pet checked by your vet before the first long bike ride.